-Spraying graffiti onto old cars is not normally something Destination>Differentville would condone, but at Cadillac Ranch in Amarillo, Texas it’s positively encouraged – so tool up and get ready to hit one of the US Highway’s most fun stops.
+Spraying graffiti onto cars in Texas is not normally something Differentville would condone, but at Cadillac Ranch, in Amarillo, Texas it’s positively encouraged – so tool up with a couple of essentials and get ready to hit one of Route 66’s most fun stops.

-When I was looking for an image that summed up everything Destination>Differentville is about I was stuck.
+When I was looking for an image that summed up everything Differentville is about I was stuck.

 Cadillac Ranch was created by an architect and two art students, with the funding of an eccentric billionaire (anyone know where I can find one of those?).